DreamWork DreamPlay Training Seriesonline workshop series

-Penny graduated in 2007 from Master Arts Conflict Facilitation and Organisational Change at the Process Work Institute, Portland.
+Penny graduated in 2007 from Master Arts Conflict Facilitation and Organisational Change at PWI, Portland.

 Fees and Cancellations

-An early-bird discount of $280 for all four workshops is available until 5 pm 12th April 2021.
+An early-bird discount of $350 for all five workshops is available until February 21st 2022.

 Cancellations with less than two days notice will not be refunded.
 Cancellations with more than two days notice will receive a 50% fee refund.

 ANZPOP acknowledges the traditional owners of the lands we live and work on, the Aboriginal Australian, Torres Strait Islander, and Maori peoples.
 We pay respect to their elders past, present and future.
 We give thanks for the wisdom of these peoples that has informed the Process Work approach.
 We honour the courage, resilience and spirit of traditional peoples in the face of the devastating impact colonisation has had and continues to have on their culture, wellbeing, and sovereignty.